FichteFoll/advent-of-code/2024/README.md

 just like for day 8.
 I'm undecided whether this makes it more readable but I'm closer to a generic solution now.

+### Day 11

+Trivial part 1
+and memoization is the name for part 2.
+I'm glad I'm not using Haskell this time because I've had my fair share of trouble there.